nucypher/nucypher/docs/source/pre_application/running_a_node.rst

 .. note::

-    Setting the ``--restart`` parameter to ``unless-stopped`` ensures that the Docker container will be automatically restarted if it exited, except if the container was stopped using the ``docker stop`` command.
-See `Docker Restart Policies <https://docs.docker.com/engine/reference/run/#restart-policies---restart>`_ for more information.
+    Setting the ``--restart`` parameter to ``on-failure`` ensures that the Docker container will be automatically restarted if the application exited unexpectedly (e.g. an application crash).
+    See `Docker Restart Policies <https://docs.docker.com/engine/reference/run/#restart-policies---restart>`_
+    for more information.

 View Node Logs